S k i l l

 And so on.

 Numbers between two consecutive Hundreds.
-To name the numbers between two consecutive Hundreds -- between 300 and 400, for example -- add successively to the lower Hundred the first ninety-nine numbers.
+To compose the numbers between two consecutive Hundreds -- between 300 and 400, for example -- successively add the first ninety-nine numbers to the lower Hundred.
 To write their numerals, successively replace the two 0's of the lower Hundred with the numerals of the first ninety-nine numbers.

 For example: Three Hundred One (301), Three Hundred Two (302), Three Hundred Three (303), . . . , Three Hundred Ninety-eight (398), Three Hundred Ninety-nine (399).

-In this way we name and construct the numerals for the numbers 100 through 999.
+In this way we name the numbers 100 through 999, and construct their numerals.

 We have now then constructed the names and the numerals for all the numbers 1 through 999.
-By continuing to add one, there is no limit to the numbers of numbers.
-We will see in the next Lesson that to name any whole number, however large, it is sufficient to know the names through 999.
+In the next Lesson, we will see that to name any whole number, however large, it is sufficient to know the names through 999.

 The student should begin mastering Elementary Addition and the Multiplication Table.